tsgates/arch-wiki-markdown/wiki/Remastering_the_Install_ISO.md

     $ genisoimage -l -r -J -V "ARCH_201209" -b isolinux/isolinux.bin -no-emul-boot -boot-load-size 4 -boot-info-table -c isolinux/boot.cat -o ~/arch-custom.iso ~/customiso

-There should now be a file called arch-custom.iso in the home folder of the user that created the iso.
-This can now be burned to a CD (DVD) and used as intended.
-Enjoy your very own, customized, Arch Install CD.
+There should now be a file called arch-custom.iso in the home folder of the user that created the ISO.
+This can now be burned to a CD or DVD.
-Remember that the iso label must be the same as the one from the original ISO (in this case ARCH_201209) or otherwise the image will not work.
+Enjoy your very own, customized, Arch install CD.
+Remember that the ISO label must be the same as the one from the original ISO (in this case ARCH_201209) or otherwise the image will not work.

 If installing the image into a pen drive with unetbootin remember also that the label of the pen drive partition must be ARCH_201209.
 This can be changed with e2label for ext3 partitions.

 Note:In the most recent series of Arch ISO's, it has been reported that unetbootin sometimes breaks the image.
-Please use dd to create installer.
+Please use dd to create the installer.

 See also